hilton/hilton.github.com/presentations/naming-guidelines.md

 Some books for software developers include a section on naming.
 _Code Complete_ \[[4](#references)\] includes a 30-page chapter on _The Power of Data Names_.
 This includes fourteen guidelines for how to write better names, a discussion of various naming conventions, a list of eleven naming smells and a checklist that summarises these guidelines.
-For this chapter alone, I recommend that every professional programmer own a copy of this book.
+For this chapter alone, we recommend that every professional programmer own a copy of this book.

 _Clean Code_ \[[5](#references)\] also has a whole chapter on _Meaningful Names_, which consists of eighteen guidelines.
 Most of these guidelines directly address the hardest part of naming: semantics.